hanabi/hanabi.github.io/misc/deleted-conventions.md

 - You wouldn't normally do this since it is only a 1-for-1 instead of a 2-for-1.
 However, it can be useful if you want to touch a card that you wouldn't otherwise be able to, like a one-away from playable card.
 Alternatively, you may strongly want to give ancillary information to some other card.
 - This convention was deleted due to lack of use.

+### The Bad Touch Finesse / The Bad Touch Bluff

+- Intentionally violating _Good Touch Principle_ by cluing duplicated cards could signal a blind-play from _Finesse Position_.
+- For example, in a 3-player game:
+  - It is the first turn and nothing is played on the stacks.
+  - Cathy has two red 1's and a 5 on chop.
+  - Alice clues number 1 to Cathy, touching both red 1's.
+  - Bob sees that Alice could have given a _5 Save_ instead of violating _Good Touch Principle_.
+He interprets the clue as a _Bad Touch Finesse_ and blind-plays his _Finesse Position_ card, which is a playable blue 1.
+  - Cathy knows that her 1's cannot both be trash, since nothing was played on the stacks when the clue was given.
+She plays the newer 1 and plans to discard the older duplicate.
+- Similarly, by duplicating 2's with a number 2 clue, it was possible to turn a _2 Save_ into a _Play Clue_, promising the connecting 1 on _Finesse Position_.
+A _Bad Touch Bluff_ could instead get an unrelated playable card.
+- Related moves included the _Bad Touch Double Finesse_ and _Bad Touch Double Bluff_ for 3's, and the _Bad Touch Triple Finesse_ for 4's.
+The deliberate duplication overrode the usual _3 Bluff_ or _4 Double Bluff_ interpretation to call for additional blind-plays.
+- These conventions were deleted in favor of the _Unknown Dupe Discharge_, which is a huge improvement because it streamlines how to think about trash cards in a more holistic way.

 ### Implied Color Truth

 - This convention only applies to variants with a rainbow suit.